open-siege/siege-studio/siege-frontend/siege-studio/README.md

 Siege Studio exists to breathe new life into games made by Dynamix, which use the 3Space engine and its descendants, while also reverse engineering their formats for fun, modding and preservation.

-For a list of current development tasks, check out this ClickUp board here: https://share.clickup.com/b/h/5-15151441-2/aeb3a2cc99994ef

 If you are reading this on your computer, checkout the latest README here: https://github.com/open-siege/open-siege

 A first goal for each game is to do the following: